wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 5. Finding the shortcode (admin view)

 == Changelog ==
+= 4.0.1 =
+* SAFE UPDATE: No data loss for those upgrading from version 3.0 or higher
+* Fixed a bug when removing currency sign (e.g.. for free plans)

 = 4.0 =
 * SAFE UPDATE: No data loss for those upgrading from version 3.0 or higher
 * New admin interface (new framework)